 Every woke and aware consumer knows their product’s warranty by heart and one definitely should.
 When you are buying a court light make sure you ask the seller about the light’s warranty period.

 This might even turn out to be one of the most important features of light on a tennis court.
 The Pickleball Court Lighting, through its anti-glare technology, ensure that the players focus on the game rather than battling the glare.

 The water resisting ability of an outdoor lighting system sounds like an obvious feature and it very well is.
 Make sure that the lighting system you are opting for has ample protection against water to protect it from those rainy days.

 The court lights aren’t supposed to be complex and difficult to use.
 Rather the easier they are to use and install the more consumer friendly they are.
 The lights shall adapt and be fixable on any type of bolt readily available.

-This is what makes PCS’ lighting systems so easy to use and user-friendly.
+This is what makes our pickleball court lighting systems so easy to use and user-friendly.
 Its fixture was designed to utilise an innovative die-cast decorative arm which makes it easily fixable on any existing poles.

 - Luminous Effectiveness

 The lighting system you go for shall have a high degree of luminous efficacy which makes it emit more light, use lesser power and hence save you some essential bucks on the power bill.